xhh2a/URAP-Haxe/README.md

 *See the wiki for documentation on classes

 ###Design Notes:
-*Haxe does not have inheritance of static [] in child.
-This is why we are using a very flat structure without many children (aka breaking OOP).
+* Haxe does not have inheritance of static [] in child.
+This is why we are using a very flat structure without many children (aka breaking OOP).<br/>
-*You should initialize everything once from the XML assets to reduce disk I/O, then create a template for everything you need in AssetManager.
+* You should initialize everything once from the XML assets to reduce disk I/O, then create a template for everything you need in AssetManager.
 Then you should create new instances of something by calling .getCopy()